Carol K. Mack

 The Visitor

-Commissioned by Theater J, Washington, D.C. this play is a recipient of a grant from the National Foundation for Jewish Culture, 2005.
+Commissioned by Theater J, Washington, D.C. this play is a recipient of a grant from the National Foundation for Jewish Culture.
 The play takes place in 1895 when Theodore Roosevelt was Police Commissioner of New York City.
 Herr Ahlwardt, a rabidly anti-Semitic member of the Reichstag came from Berlin with the announced purpose of “preaching against the Jews” and he demanded protection.
 Roosevelt assigned a group of Jewish policemen to be his bodyguards and protect his right to freedom of speech.
 THE VISITOR is about these policemen, this historical event and its significance.

 One Set, 6 actors.

-A two act, dark but highly entertaining farce about a voracious, hi-tech, multinational corporation called G.E.T.G.O. (an acronym that changes meaning often) and a painter EVE SAWYER (the protagonist and the pseudonymous author of The Gleam) who comes to protest its destructive activities and gets trapped inside the labyrinth.
+A two act, dark but highly entertaining farce about a voracious, hi-tech, multinational corporation called G.E.T.G.O. (an acronym that changes meaning often) and a painter EVE SAWYER (the protagonist and the pseudonymous author of the play) who comes to protest its destructive activities and gets trapped inside the labyrinth.
 The entire play takes place in corporate headquarters where G.E.T.G.O.'s first annual art exhibit is being held.
 When the audience enters the lobby, they enter G.E.T.G.O.'s game and when they leave, the world will never seem quite the same again.
 Like EVE, they discover they can’t get out.
 The play is based on a real incident.

-3 MEN, 2 WOMEN.
+2 MEN, 2 WOMEN.
 SET is done with projections.

 Without A Trace